 Photo by Himarerme.

-…and to think that those dunes are the resting place for birds migrating to Africa.
+…and to think that the dunes are the resting place for birds migrating to Africa.
+What kind of rest can a bird get under these conditions?

 Popular Beaches in the South of Gran Canaria